I have almost no short term memory.

 I have this book on adrenal fatigue that I keep trying to read.
 But then I forget what I wrote.
 I long for the time and bandwidth to really sit and write it down.
 Or type it into a document that I can print and then review when I’m on the toilet or waiting at the doctor’s office.

 It never happens.
 So much is happening that researching my own case is near impossible.
-Unfortunately, I didn’t have a lot of people sign up to help with research on my volunteer form.
-BUT thankfully, I have a few RD friends who will banter with me or do research on my behalf.
+Thankfully, I have a few RD friends who will banter with me or do research on my behalf.
 They are rock stars!

 I almost never google things like the mottling, mostly because I’m afraid of what I’ll read.
 I’m also nervous that I’ll read something that will be too suggestible for my mind.
 We are powerful creatures!
 When we believe something to be true, it can impact our physical health.